Fnordcorps/MAGIC-LAB-Privacy-Policy/PRIVACY_POLICY.md

 ## Introduction

-Magic Lab ("the App") is a mobile application that uses artificial intelligence to animate images of toys and pets.
+Spectacular Apps ("the App") is a mobile application that uses artificial intelligence to animate images of toys and pets.
 This Privacy Policy explains how we collect, use, and protect your information when you use our App.

 ## Information We Collect